YuanGongND/ast/README.md

 (local user) ./run.sh
 ```
 You should get a model achieves `0.448 mAP` (without weight averaging) and `0.459` (with weight averaging).
 This is the best **single** model reported in the paper.
-The result of each epoch is saved in `ast/egs/audioset/exp/yourexpname/result.csv` in format `[mAP, mAUC, average_precision, average_recall, d_prime, train_loss, valid_loss, cum_mAP, cum_mAUC, lr]`
+The result of each epoch is saved in `ast/egs/audioset/exp/yourexpname/result.csv` in format `[mAP, mAUC, precision, recall, d_prime, train_loss, valid_loss, cum_mAP, cum_mAUC, lr]`
 , where `cum_` results are the checkpoint ensemble results (i.e., averaging the prediction of checkpoint models of each epoch, please check our [PSLA paper](https://arxiv.org/abs/2102.01243) for details).
+The result of weighted averaged model is saved in `wa_result.csv` in format `[mAP, AUC, precision, recall, d-prime]`.
+We attached our log file in `ast/egs/audioset/test-full-f10-t10-pTrue-b12-lr1e-5/`, the model achieves `0.459` mAP.

 In order to reproduce ensembe results of `0.475 mAP` and `0.485 mAP`, please train 3 models use the same setting (i.e., repeat above three times) and train 6 models with different `tstride` and `fstride`, and average the output of the models.
 Please refer to `ast/egs/audioset/ensemble.py`.
 We attached our ensemble log in `/ast/egs/audioset/exp/ensemble-s.log` and `ensemble-m.log`.
+You can use our pretrained models (see below) to test ensemble result.

 ## Pretrained Models
 We provide full AudioSet pretrained models.